radumarias/rencrypt-python/README.md

 2. **From some bytes into the buffer**: using `encrypt_into()`/`decrypt_into()`, when you have some arbitrary `bytes` that you want to work with.
 It will first copy those bytes to the buffer then do the operation in-place in buffer.
 This is a bit slower, especially for large data, because it needs to copy the bytes to the buffer.
 3. **From some bytes to another new bytes**: using `encrypt_from()`/`decrypt_from()`, it doesn't use the buffer at all, you just got some bytes you want to work with and you receive back another new bytes.
 This is the slowest one because it needs to first allocate a buffer, copy the data to the buffer, perform the operation then return that buffer as bytes.
 It's the easiest to use but is not so performant.

+## Encryption provider

+You will notice in the examples we initiate the `Cipher` from something like this `cipher_meta = CipherMeta.Ring(RingAlgorithm.AES256GCM)`.
+The first part `CipherMeta.Ring` is the encryption provider, for now it's only one but in the future we will add more.
+The last part is the algorithm for that provider, in this case `AES256GCM`.
+Each provier might expose specific algorithms.

+# Security

+**For security reasons it's a good practice to lock the memory with `mlock()` in which you keep sensitive data like passwords or encrryption keys, or any other plaintext sensitive content.**
+In the examples below you will see how to do it

 # Examples

-You can see more in [examples](https://github.com/radumarias/rencrypt-python/tree/main/examples) directory and in [bench.py](https://github.com/radumarias/rencrypt-python/tree/main/bench.py) which has some benchmarks.
+You can see more in [examples](https://github.com/radumarias/Cipher-python/tree/main/examples) directory and in [bench.py](https://github.com/radumarias/Cipher-python/tree/main/bench.py) which has some benchmarks.
 Here are few simple examples:

 ## Encrypt and decrypt with a buffer in memory